arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 One of the most powerful concepts in the `tidyverse` suite of packages is the pipe operator, which is written in two possible ways:

-* as percent, greater than, percent (`%>%`) (this is the original pipe, from the `magrittr` package)
+* percent, greater than, percent (`%>%`) (this is the original pipe, from the `magrittr` package, which gets included as part of the `tidyverse`)
-* as "vertical pipe", greater than (`|>`) (this is a newer option, is now "native", meaning it comes from base R, if you're using R version 4.1.0 or later)
+* vertical pipe, greater than (`|>`) (this is a newer option, and is now "native", meaning it comes from base R, if you're using R version 4.1.0 or later)

 Both pipe operators pass the **object on its left** as the **first argument** to the **function on its right**.
 In this module, **we'll use the "original" pipe (`%>%`)**, because we think this is the one you'll see the most in code that your coworkers share with you or you find in online examples.
 This will gradually change, and as the "native" pipe (`|>`) gains market share, we'll likely change these materials to reflect that.

 <div class = "learnmore">
-Why are there two pipes?
+**Optional read: Why are there two pipes?**

-Lots of R users got used to using the pipe from `dplyr` (actually, it's from `magrittr`, which `dplyr` uses, but people think of the pipe as a `dplyr` thing).
+Lots of R users got used to using the pipe after working in the `tidyverse`.
 It became very popular, but it meant having to load up a package, whether that was `tidyverse` (which includes `dplyr`), or just `dplyr` (which silently depends on `magrittr`), or `magrittr`.

-R users demanded a pipe functionality be included in the language itself, without having to load a package they might not use for anything else.
+R users demanded that pipe functionality be included in the R language itself, without having to load a package they might not use for anything else.
 That's how the newer pipe came into being!

 Which one should you use?
 Generally, you can use either.
 That said, here are some things to keep in mind.

 The original `magrittr` pipe (`%>%`) is better when:

-* You're doing something other than passing the **first** argument (this is a bit advanced, you may never need this, and you'll often see "dot" notation when this happens)
+* You're doing something other than passing the **first** argument (this is a bit advanced and you may never need this...)
 * You're working in an older version of R or you think your collaborators might be

 The new "native" pipe (`|>`) is better when: